PratikKothari30/Personal-portfolio/README.md

 # Personal-portfolio
-My portfolio website as well as resume
+My portfolio website as well as you can download my resume from here